GodOmega/realtime-video/README.md

 ### Description

-Application that lets you create or join a room to watch YouTube videos and chat with your friends in realtime.
+Application that lets you create or join a room to watch YouTube videos and chat with your friends in real time.

 ### Technologies used